bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/data-plane-osd-cluster-options.md

 A content of the file is:

-- A list of clusters for kas fleet manager
+- A list of clusters for fleet manager
-- All clusters are created with `cluster_provisioning` status if they are not already in kas fleet manager
+- All clusters are created with `cluster_provisioning` status if they are not already in fleet manager
-- All clusters in kas fleet manager DB already but are missing in the list will be marked as `deprovisioning` and will later be deleted.
+- All clusters in fleet manager DB already but are missing in the list will be marked as `deprovisioning` and will later be deleted.
 - This list is ordered, any new cluster should be appended at the end.

 From the cluster ID taken from step (1), use `ocm` CLI to get cluster details i.e `name`, `id` which is cluster_id, `multi_az`, `cloud_provider` and `region`.